schrmh/pdfgrepSIXEL/README.md

 Parameter order doesn't matter but the search string has to come last.

 ### Possible future features:
+- Further passing of parameters to pdfgrep
+- Search of individual files
+- Recursive search
 - (No) duplicate pages
-- Highlight text inside pages
+- Highlight text inside pages (very hard with shell script utilities alone...)
-(- display numbers next to pages for those operations:)
+Optionally wrap the thing to allow the following operations (shortcuts next to pages):
 - Edit a page in an external editor (text or graphical)
 - See adjacent pages
-- Custom page size
+- Resize (single/all) pages after output
 - Auto resize pages when terminal size changes